September 12, 2019

 Not only can dissatisfied patients cost you their own business, they could potentially cost you the business of their friends and family.
 If they choose to share their experience with others, especially online, their negative review could harm your pharmacy’s good reputation and the possibility for business with new patients.

-When a patient is angry or disappointed, it can seem difficult or impossible to turn his negative experience into a positive one.
+When difficult patients are angry or disappointed, it can seem difficult or impossible to turn their negative experience into a positive one.
 By taking a few well-planned steps, you and your pharmacy employees can turn a negative experience into an example of excellent customer service.